 Know Their Preferences

-Some cats have strong opinions about litter textures.
-Experiment with different styles like clay, pine, paper, crystals, pearls, grass, or even soil or sand.
+Some cats have strong preferences for specific types of litter textures.
+Experiment with various materials such as clay, pine, paper, crystals, pearls, grass, or even soil or sand.
 Scatter treats or catnip into test batches to entice users and stick with whatever they gravitate towards.

-Just ensure the litters are non-toxic.
-Install mats, even heated ones for comfort.
+Just ensure the litter is non-toxic.
+Install mats, even heated ones, for comfort.
 Some cats adore flashy sights, so line boxes with shreddable holographic mylar or hang sparkly ribbons nearby to capture their attention.

 Location